 • At a time when the leaves are wet, the box will be wet too and tear up easily

 That’s why the tarp makes the best alternative.
 So choose one that’s made of a sturdy and heavy material not blown by the wing easily.
 Blowing the leaves onto the tarp means just one trip to the wagon or damp site.
-Such piled leaves onto the tarp is easy to pull.
+Such piled leaves onto the tarp are easy to pull.

 4. For medium sized lawns, rake

 Although raking isn’t easy, it’s a cost-effective option to consider when you have kids.
-Teaming up with your family to clean your yard is a form of work out.
+Teaming up with your family to clean your yard is a form of workout.

 But only if you pick on the right rake; one that doesn’t require you to apply excessive pressure or clog too often.
 Also, it must possess the following qualities;